 Disruptions at the FDA and other agencies may prolong the time necessary for regulatory submissions to be reviewed and/or new drugs to be approved by necessary government agencies, which would adversely affect our business.
 For example, over the last several years, the U.S. government has shut down several times and certain regulatory agencies, such as the FDA, have had to furlough critical employees and stop critical activities.
 If a prolonged government shutdown were to occur, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.
-The Trump Administration also took several executive actions that could impose significant burdens on, or otherwise materially delay, the FDA's ability to engage in routine regulatory and oversight activities.
+The Trump Administration also took several executive actions that had the potential to impose significant burdens on, or otherwise materially delay, the FDA's ability to engage in routine regulatory and oversight activities.
+Those Executive Orders were rescinded by President Biden, but future executive actions from this or a subsequent administration could impose similar burdens on the FDA.